Codecademy/docs/content/lua/concepts/mathematical-library/terms/cos/cos.md

 ---
 Title: 'cos()'
-Description: 'Evaluates the cosine of an angle represented in radians.'
+Description: 'Returns the cosine of an angle represented in radians.'
 Subjects:
   - 'Computer Science'
 Tags: